 - Layout 3: Occupies the horizontal space of three columns.
 If there is only one column available, it occupies one column.
 If there are only two columns available, it occupies two columns.

-If a table is expected to have more than 20 items, use one of the following 3 options for long tables:
+If a table is expected to have more than 20 items, use one of the 3 options below for long tables.

 1. Lazy Loading Behavior (“More” button)

 If you expect up to 100 items, use the More button of the responsive table.
-The initial amount of items shown depends on the height of the rows.
-We recommend initially showing 5 to 10 items, but not more than 20.
-If there is more than one table in the object page, this option should be used only for tables with up to 50 expected items.
+The initial number of items shown depends on the height of the rows.
+We recommend initially showing 10 items, but not more than 20.
+If there is more than one table in the object page, only use this option for tables with up to 50 expected items.

 2. Tab Navigation

 If you expect to have more than 50 to 100 items, but less than 400, using the object page with tab navigation instead of anchor navigation also solves the problems associated with long tables.
-Here it is important to place the table within a tab as the only or at least the last element and to enable the scroll to load behavior.
+To enable the scroll-to-load behavior, the table must be the only or last element within a tab.

-In object pages with drilldown navigation, child pages are represented in three ways:
+In object pages with drilldown navigation, child pages are represented in two ways:

 - Breadcrumbs: A breadcrumb is displayed above the object title.
 Limit the breadcrumb to the drilldown levels within the object page.

-- Item navigation arrows: Up and down arrows in the application toolbar allow the user to navigate between subitems without going back to the original list.
+- Paging buttons: Up and down arrows in the layout action area allow the user to navigate between subitems without going back to the original list.

 Behavior and Interaction

-If the user needs to edit elements in the header, a header section is added in the content area for edit mode to enable editing.
+If the user needs to edit elements in the header, a header section is added in the content area to enable editing.

 Use the same content layout for both display and edit mode.
 Content should not change location when the user switches between display and edit modes.

-For global and local editing guidelines, see manage objects – create, edit, delete.
+For global and local editing guidelines, see Object Handling (Create, Edit, Delete).